seeholzer/speciation-by-extinction/README.md

 - Cadena, C. D., Zapata, F. & Jiménez, I. Issues and perspectives in species delimitation using phenotypic data: Atlantean evolution in Darwin’s Finches.
 Syst.
 Biol.
 67, 181–194 (2018).
 - Mckay, B. D. & Zink, R. M. Sisyphean evolution in Darwin’s finches.
 Biol.
 Rev. 90, 689–698 (2015).

+## Bird Subspecies

+Data and script to calculate the number of bird species with three or more subspecies based on the Clements/eBird taxonomy.

+- Clements, J. F. et al. The eBird/Clements checklist of birds of the world: v2019.
+(2019)